Do you want to know one of the simplest ways to gain traffic and customers? It’s claiming and optimizing your Google My Business (GMB) listing.

 Browsing through your photos?

-While it is important to set up UTM parameters for links, Google My Business also provides an in-depth look at your customers’ actions in your listing.
+While setting up UTM parameters for links is important, Google My Business also provides an in-depth look at your customers’ actions in your listing.

 Google My Business tracks user actions in their insights dashboard, which can help you understand what your customers find valuable in your listing.

-It helps with your local SEO, offers a chance to engage with your customers via reviews or posts, and provides useful insights on your customers’ purchasing paths.
+GMB helps with local SEO, offers a chance to engage with your customers via reviews or posts, and provides valuable insights on your customers’ purchasing paths.